-Your nerves carry messages between the brain and the rest of the body.
-Motor nerves tell your muscles to move, and sensory nerves bring messages to the brain that signal pain, pressure and other sensations.
+Nerves carry messages between the brain and the rest of the body.
+There are two main kinds of nerve cells: motor nerves and sensory nerves.
+Motor nerves tell your muscles to move, and sensory nerves bring messages to the brain that signal pain, pressure, and other sensations.

 Nerves are fragile and can be damaged easily.
-These injuries can stop the signals to and from the brain, causing muscles to stop working properly and loss of feeling in a body area.
-In some cases, the protective covering of nerves called myelin is damaged.
-This can cause weakness, paralysis or other issues.
+Nerve damage injuries can be serious, as they can stop the signals to and from the brain, causing muscles to stop working properly and loss of feeling in a body area.
+In some cases, the protective covering of nerves, or myelin, is damaged.
+This can cause weakness, paralysis, or other issues.

-Rarely, certain vaccines can cause nerve conditions, such as:
+Rarely, certain vaccines can cause nerve damage vaccine injuries, such as:

-- Optic neuritis.
-This occurs when inflammation damages the protective myelin covering of the optic nerve that sends visual information from the retina to the brain.
+- Optic Neuritis: This occurs when inflammation damages the optic nerve’s protective myelin, which helps the nerve sends visual information from the retina to the brain.

-At this time, those who may have experienced nerve damage or pain as a result of a COVID-19 vaccine are not able to file a vaccine injury claim under the National Vaccine Injury Compensation Program (VICP) as the COVID-19 vaccines are not covered by the VICP.
-The COVID-19 vaccines are currently covered by the Counter Measures Injury Compensation Program and you can get more information that program at https://www.hrsa.gov/cicp.
+At this time, those who may have experienced nerve damage vaccine injuries as a result of a COVID-19 vaccine are not able to file a vaccine injury claim under the National Vaccine Injury Compensation Program (VICP), because COVID-19 vaccines are not covered by the VICP.
+The COVID-19 vaccines are currently covered by the Counter Measures Injury Compensation Program, and you can get more information that program at https://www.hrsa.gov/cicp.

 Brachial Neuritis and Vaccines